statiagov/gesmew/guides/content/developer/customization/logic.markdown

     state / logic within the lambda passed to prevent overriding all possible responses with the same override.

-## Product Images
+## Establishment Images

 Gesmew uses Thoughtbot's
-[paperclip](https://github.com/thoughtbot/paperclip) gem to manage images for products.
+[paperclip](https://github.com/thoughtbot/paperclip) gem to manage images for establishments.
 All the normal paperclip options are available on the Image class.
-If you want to modify the default Gesmew product and thumbnail image sizes, simply create an image_decorator.rb file in your app model directory, and override the attachment sizes:
+If you want to modify the default Gesmew establishment and thumbnail image sizes, simply create an image_decorator.rb file in your app model directory, and override the attachment sizes: